 Lessons provide educators with objectives, required materials, optional supplemental materials, preparation required, and suggested lesson times.
 Each lesson involves demonstration of a cooking technique.
 Handouts contain information from each lesson and simple recipes that highlight the cooking skill covered.
 When cooking temperatures are included, the temperature referenced for pork (160°F) is incorrect.
 The most updated guidelines from the USDA's Food Safety and Inspection Service state that pork should be cooked to an internal temperature of 145°F (except for ground pork which is still 160°F).
 Educators will likely want to inform participants of correct cooking temperatures.

-These lessons highlight the fact that preparing foods at home, rather than eating out, can save money and help with a grocery budget and aim to equip participants with the skills to prepare home-cooked meals.
-These lessons are geared more toward cooking skills than nutrition information and could be effectively combined with the nutrition lessons from Food $ense Basics to give participants both nutrition and cooking knowledge.
+These lessons emphasize that preparing foods at home, rather than eating out, can save money and help with a grocery budget and aim to equip participants with skills to prepare home-cooked meals.
+These lessons are geared more toward cooking skills than nutrition information and can be combined with nutrition lessons from Food $ense Basics to give participants both nutrition and cooking knowledge.